John Somerton Wraith DSO, DSC, RN

 14 Oct 1943

-At dawn, HMS Trooper, is sighted in Alinda Bay (Leros) by the schooner LS 8 (T/A/Lt.Cdr.
+At dawn, HMS Trooper, was thought to have been sighted in / off Alinda Bay (Leros) by the schooner LS 8 (T/A/Lt.Cdr.
 A.C.C.
 Seligman, RNR) of the Levant Flotilla and they exchange signals.
-The Germans had laid several minefields about 10 miles east of Alinda Bay and it is quite possible that she was mined there not long afterwards.
+The Germans had laid several minefields about 10 miles east of Alinda Bay and it was postwar thought most lukel that HMS Trooper was mined there not long afterwards.

 Sources